tomrittervg/crypto-usability-study/README.md

 We suggest the following types of comparison mechanisms:

  1. Business Cards
- 2. Spoken Aloud, between two participants, over a Cell Phone
+ 2. Spoken Aloud, between two participants, over a Cell Phone or Landline

-While it's more common to have the two people in the same room, we believe the error rate of speaking aloud over a cell phone will be at least as great, if not greater, than spoken aloud in the same room, so we can just do it over the cell phone and not have them in the same room.
+While it's more common to have the two people in the same room, we believe the error rate of speaking aloud over a phone will be at least as great, if not greater, than spoken aloud in the same room, so we can just do it over the phone and not have them in the same room.
+However, should it be a cell phone or a landline?
+If it's a cell phone, the error rate will be greater and potentially a harsher test (this being desirable) - but will the cell phone reception variability introduce unacceptable variables?

 Similarly, comparing two fingerprints on two screens is either done with two people or not.
 If it's done with two people, it can be reduced to spoken aloud.
 If it's between two of your own devices, we propose that most of this time it's _not_ between two laptops or full-screen monitors, but rather between a phone and a screen.
 This is very similar to the business card scenario.

-In the future, other comparison mechanisms can be added.
+In the future, other comparison mechanisms can be added, such as having participants write the fingerprint in their own handwriting.
 For now, let's try to avoid adding too many dimensions to the matrix.

 ## Approaches